ceph/ceph/doc/install/get-packages.rst

   development, you may get Ceph development packages.
 See `Add Ceph Development`_ for details.

-- **Apache/FastCGI: (Optional)** If you are deploying a :term:`Ceph Object Storage` service, you must install Apache and FastCGI.
-  Ceph provides Apache and FastCGI builds that are identical to those available from Apache, but with 100-continue support.
-If you want to enable :term:`Ceph Object Gateway` daemons with 100-continue support, you must retrieve Apache/FastCGI packages from the Ceph repository.
-  See `Add Apache/FastCGI`_ for details.

 If you intend to download packages manually, see Section `Download Packages`_.